How to Calculate Shear Force Diagram of a Simple Beam?

 Start with the far left side of the beam

-If there is an upward force (i.e a support) then the SFD will start at this force above the x-axis.
-If there is a downward point load and no support than the shear force diagram will start as a negative at the value of the point load.
+If there is an upward force (i.e a support) then the shear force diagram will start at this force above the x-axis.
+If there is a downward point load and no support then the shear force diagram will start as a negative at the value of the point load.

 Move across the beam